 headaches as well.
 This suggests that the compound that causes allergy misery --

-histamine -- may also be one of the factors involved in triggering migraines.
+histamine -- may also be one of the triggering factors.

 People who get migraine headaches have structural differences in